 Paul says that the Law of God is to be established/upheld, even though we have faith.
 The Law tells us what sin is, it always has and it always will.

 The “Law” does not save; it was never designed to save.
-Only God can save His people; and He did.
+Only God can save His people from the bondage/slavery of sin; and He did.
 When the God of Israel put on flesh and shed His blood, He ransomed us, saving us from our bondage/slavery to sin and death.

 Paul says that the Law of God given through Moses is Holy, Just and Good; and if it was Holy, Just and Good when Paul wrote this 20 years after the resurrection of Christ, then it is Holy, Just and Good ‘today’!

-The Law of Moses is God’s list of Instructions for what He has determined is the way He wants His set-apart people to live.
-It was never designed to ‘justify’, redeem or save.
+The Law of Moses is God’s list of Instructions for how He wants His set-apart people to live.
+It was never designed to ‘justify’, redeem or ‘save’.
 The Law of God gives us knowledge of what sin is, at least according to Paul ~